 All substrates listed below must be properly prepared and meet certain requirements.
-There may be other exceptions and special conditions (as noted below) for these substrates to be suitable for the locking installation system
+There may be other exceptions and special conditions (as noted below) for these substrates to be suitable for the locking installation system.

-- Concrete dry and smooth on all grade levels, Install a 6 mil polyethylene vapor barrier if premium foam underlayment does not act as a moisture barrier. - · All concrete subfloors should be tested, and results documented, for moisture content.
+• Concrete - dry and smooth on all grade levels

+- All concrete subfloors should be tested, and results documented, for moisture content.
 Visual checks may not be reliable.
 Test several areas, especially near exterior walls and walls containing plumbing.
-Acceptable test methods for subfloor moisture content include: - Tramex Concrete Moisture Encounter Meter (Figure 1): Moisture readings should not exceed 4.5 on the upper scale.
-(Figure 1 shows an unacceptable reading of over 4.5) Concrete Moisture Meters give qualitative reading results-not quantitative ones.
-These results are a quick way to determine if further testing is required. - Calcium Chloride Test (ASTM F 1869): The maximum moisture transfer must not exceed 3 lbs./1000 ft.2 in 24 hrs.
-With this test.
+Acceptable test methods for subfloor moisture content include:

+- Tramex Concrete Moisture Encounter Meter (Figure 1): Moisture readings should not exceed 4.5 on the upper scale.
+(Figure 3 shows an unacceptable reading of over 4.5) Concrete Moisture Meters give qualitative reading resultsnot quantitative ones.
+These results are a quick way to determine if further testing is required.
+Calcium Chloride Test (ASTM F 1869): The - maximum moisture transfer must not exceed 3 lbs./1000 ft.2 in 24 hrs.
+With this test. - RH Levels in Concrete Using In-situ Probes (ASTM F 2170) should not exceed 75%. - · Suspended wood subfloors with approved wood underlayments must have minimum of 18" wellventilated crawl space underneath - Suspended hardwood flooring that is fully adhered, smooth and square edge without texture - The flooring should be installed perpendicular to the direction of the existing wood floor - · Single-layer, fully-adhered, existing resilient floors must not be foam-backed or cushionbacked - · Ceramic tile, Terrazzo, Marble - · Particleboard 40lb. density or waferboard
-Moisture Retardant Systems

-- · If excessive moisture is present or anticipated, a moisture retardant system.
-Bruce® Summit SelectTM adhesive or inexpensive sheet vinyl must be used to reduce vapor intrusion. - .
-Bruce® Summit SelectTM All In One adhesive: Apply the adhesive - using the trowel that is listed on every pail.
-Flooring can be installed immediately after applying the adhesive. - .
-Suspended wood subfloors with approved wood underlayments must have minimum of 18" well-ventilated crawl space underneath - Suspended hardwood flooring that is fully adhered, smooth and square edge without texture - Single-layer, fully-adhered, existing resilient floors must not be foam-backed or cushion-backed - · Ceramic tile, Terrazzo, Marble - Polymeric Poured (seamless) Floors - Plywood - OSB-3/4 - · Particleboard 40lb. density or waferboard